 Now I’ve already mentioned shooting in raw but once you do shoot in raw know that white balance is not that important in taking the photo but more important in the editing stage now if you shoot jpegs you do need to get your white balance right so it’s worth learning about white balance.

-- Go to a low pressured place and learn manual mode
+Go to a low pressured place and learn the manual mode

 this next tip is more of an exercise and it’s about switching your camera to manual and heading out to a park or somewhere nearby where you live where there is no pressure to get the shot and learn about that manual mode.